 Are Strong and Weak Sustainability Conflicting Paradigms?

-To many an unambiguous answer to this question is ‘yes’, however, according to (Pearce, Markandya and Barbier 1989), this is not the case.
+To many, an unambiguous answer to this question is ‘yes’.
+According to (Pearce, Markandya and Barbier 1989), however, this is not the case.
 In Blueprint for a Green Economy they define SD as a situation where well-being for a given population is not declining, or preferably is increasing over time (Pearce, Markandya and Barbier 1989).
 They suggest that such SD requires that each generation passes-on undiminished stocks of total capital to the future generation in order to meet intergenerational fairness and non-declining consumption over time.
 They emphasised the extent to which a decline in natural capital (for example, loss of forest) can be compensated for by increasing other forms of capital (for example, human capital, produced capital) leading to the following cases for intergenerational rule:

 (1) SD requires non-declining total wealth (weak sustainability condition).